-Why am I writing about Elote Lovers restaurant in Homestead and the Miami Roasted Corn food truck in one post?
+Why am I writing in one post about Elote Lovers restaurant in Homestead and the Miami Roasted Corn food truck?
 The owners are one and the same.
-Julie, Peter, Ashley, Anais, and Peter Jr. Larzabal can be found separately or together as a unit in different combinations at these family-run businesses.
-If you’re keeping tabs at home, they also run the ChurroMania food trucks around Miami.
+Julie, Peter, Ashley, Anais, and Peter Jr. Larzabal can be found separately or as a unit in different combinations at these family-run businesses.

 Elote Lovers in Homestead

 The Elote Lovers restaurant replaced another burger joint that I loved, Larry, Curly, Burgers & Moe, and Captain John’s Steamed Cheeseburgers before that.
 I was sad to see it go but happy at the same time to visit Miami Roasted Corn expand.

 The space isn’t large, and there is no seating inside.
 My pro-tip suggestion is you call in your order, so you only need to walk in and pick up your grub.